 Loowatt entered Madagascar in late 2012 with a pilot project that placed one public toilet in the capital city of Antananarivo.
 Loowatt is expanding its reach in the country with a new project to place 100 household toilets in Antananarivo by the end of 2016.
 Both projects have been funded by grants from the Bill & Melinda Gates Foundation.

-“In the area where we’re working, there aren’t many options for home toilets,” Holden says.
+See the development of Loowatt’s 2012 pilot system in Antananarivo, Madagascar, and its impact on the lives of residents and businesses in the capital city.“In the area where we’re working, there aren’t many options for home toilets,” Holden says.
 “People either use outside latrines or walk to public toilets, which are only open in daylight hours.
 But there is so much need, we could have placed the toilets in many, many places.”

 Sanitation and solid-waste issues are big problems in Madagascar, which ranks as the fourth-worst place in the world to find a toilet, according to the 2015 estimates of the WHO/UNICEF Joint Monitoring Programme for Water Supply and Sanitation.
 Open defecation is the norm for 40 percent of the total Malagasy population, and only 7 percent of rural and urban dwellers have access to piped drinking water.